To get an instant online price, upload vector artwork ONLY

-RGB Blue stroke = cutting
+Blue stroke = cutting

-RGB Red stroke = line engraving
+Red stroke = line engraving

-RGB Black fill = area engraving
+Black fill = area engraving

 Simple, small files will process best.
 Make sure to expand fonts to plain vectors and remove any graphic appearances that don't show up when you view your design in outline mode in graphic software's.